Aaron98990/ways-of-the-game/reckless.md

 The level of physical foul does not depend on intention.
 A player can unintentionally and not deliberately use excessive force or recklessly commit a foul but that does not change the outcome of the referee's sanction.

-There are increased risk factors that a player takes that make a player pull out of a challenge due to momentum.
-Whenever a player does these, they are taking a risk:
+Whenever a player does these, they are taking an increased risk:
-- Running at a high rate of speed
+- running
-- Lunging or slide tackle
+- slide tackling
-- Making an Ariel Challenge
+- jumping

 Soccer has a reputation of being soft but the fact is that referees do not sanction players enough by a lot.
 Many of the video clips that are shown, do not show the correct sanction.